dgisolfi/Compyler/README.md

-# Compiler
+# Compyler
 Compiler for Spring 2019 Compilers Course, implemented in python.
 Compiles a custom language into a subset of the 6502 opcodes.

 ## Setup
-Running the shell for the compiler can be done in one of two ways:
+To run the Compyler` there are two methods.

 ### Running from the source code

 1. Run `make init` in the root of the repository(this will install all requirements)
-2. Run `python3 ./src/cli/shell.py` from the root of the repository
+2. Run `python3 ./compyler` from the root of the repository

 ### Creating or using the latest build

 1. Run `make install` to build and install the compiler and shell to use it.
-2. Run `python3 -m compiler`
+2. Run `python3 -m compyler`

 ## Compiling

 Once in an instance of the shell for the compiler, run `compile <file>` providing a file path to compile.
 For example programs use any of the available ones located in the examples directory in the root of the repo.
-EX: `compile ./examples/AlansTestCase.txt`
+EX: `python3 -m compyler ./examples/AssignVals.txt`

 ## Testing